Family Engagement Policy and School-Home Compact

 - Translate or provide interpretation of all school documents and communication to make them accessible in the caregiver’s preferred correspondence language and for those with vision or hearing impairments.

-- Support two-way communication between families and staff through assistance of a parent liaison for interpretation, providing important resources, and connecting the Parklawn staff to the families.
+- Support two-way communication between families and staff through assistance of our family liaisons for interpretation, providing important resources, and connecting the Parklawn staff to the families and families with one another.

-- Expand access for family participation in informational meetings and learning sessions through informational meetings and learning sessions through PTA meetings, Wellness Presentations, and Principal/Family Coffees.
+- Expand access for family participation in informational meetings and learning sessions through sessions during our Monthly Market, PTA meetings, Wellness Presentations, and Principal/Family Coffees.

 The staff will: